Careers in Criminal Justice

 The criminal justice major is designed for students who are planning a career in criminal justice areas, such as law and judicially-related fields, law enforcement and administration, probation and parole, criminology, adult and juvenile corrections, or urban planning and affairs.

-There are a wide variety of criminal justice careers at the local, state, and national levels.
+There are a wide variety of careers in criminal justice at the local, state, and national levels.
 Students who major in criminal justice can pursue many career paths.
 Graduates have gone on to work as police officers, probation officers, sheriff’s deputies, pre-trial case workers, and lawyers.

 - Police Officer